temporalinterference/temporalinterference.github.io/content/cards/ICS/modal.md

 ---
 # ICS

+## Intelligent Current Source

-Central to the TIBS-R system is the Intelligent Current Source (ICS), a battery-powered 8-channel programmable current source that is optically connected to a PC and other peripherals such as external trigger circuits, monitoring ports, and emergency stops.
-(SHOULD BE DIFFERENT FROM WHAT IS IN THE INDEX CARD?)
+The core component of the TIBS-R system is the battery-powered, 8-channel programmable high-impedance current source generating precise direct current (DC) and alternating curernt (AC) from 0 - > 100 kHz.
+To ensure superior electrical safety, the ICS is solely optically connected to the external world.
+The PC via optical Ethernet and other peripherals, including external trigger circuits, monitoring ports, and emergency stops, are also optically connected via fibers.

 ## Signal Generation